MaximArtemev/ZProject/README.md

 ** This is my 1st year university project **

-It is recomendation system based on zadolba.li site with simple GUI
+It is recomendation system based on zadolba.li site with simple GUI on python

-Main librares that I used is: sklearn, requests, html.parser, logging
+There isn't much ML/AI stuff here, just basic scraping, logging and collecting data.

+More of the archive thingy to be honest